* Spot gold may retrace to support at $1,281/oz - technicals

-* Fed September policy meeting minutes due at 1800 GMT
+* Fed policy minutes due at 1800 GMT

-(Adds comment, updates prices) Oct 11 (Reuters) - Gold prices were stable on Wednesday as the U.S. dollar held steady, with investors waiting for minutes from the U.S. Federal Reserve's latest meeting for clues on the outlook for potential rate rises.
+(Adds comment, updates prices) Oct 11 (Reuters) - Gold stood little changed on Wednesday after the dollar recouped early losses, with investors awaiting the release of the U.S. Federal Reserve's minutes from its September meeting for clues on further interest rate hikes this year.

 U.S. gold futures for December delivery eased 0.3